pldn/LDWizard-old/README.md

 ### 1.1 Purpose

-The purpose of LD Wizard is to transpose a CSV input file in a simple yet meaningful way in Linked Open Data.
-LD Wizard specifically focuses on establishing an initial transformation that requires no prior knowledge of Linked Data technologies to establish.
-At the same time, LD Wizard allows this initial transformation to be exported into a widely used data transformation language.
-This export can be used with more advanced Linked Data transformation tools in order to expand upon the initial transformation created with LD Wizard.
+The purpose of LD Wizard is to transform simple tabular data files into standards-compliant Linked Data.
+LD Wizard specifically focuses on the beginning user: it does not presuppose any prior knowledge of existing vocabularies or Linked Data technologies.

+At the same time, LD Wizard allows transformations to be exported into several widely used data transformation languages.
+These exports can be used in more advanced Linked Data transformation tools in order to expand upon the initial transformation created with LD Wizard.

 ### 1.2 Document Conventions